Dead Man Incorporated: Criminal activities

 Initially, DMI worked for the BGF, but soon began offering those services to other gangs by targeting rivals and correctional staff.
 This led to entry into drug trafficking and other crimes to advance their own agendas as their size and power increased.

 The once tight-knit structure of the group has broken down with the explosion in numbers, as members compete with one another leading to violence between members.
 Fueling these internal divisions is the fact that leaders disagreed about the direction of the gang.
 Perry Roark wanted to return the gang to its former position alongside the BGF, while other leaders like James Sweeney want to adopt a white supremacist ideology.

-A federal grand jury in Baltimore has charged 22 defendants with conspiracy to participate in a violent racketeering enterprise.
+A federal grand jury in Baltimore charged 22 defendants with conspiracy to participate in a violent racketeering enterprise.
 All but one defendant are also charged with conspiring to distribute drugs.
 The indictment was returned on October 6, 2011, and unsealed upon the arrests of seven defendants and the execution of seven search warrants.
 Eleven defendants were previously in custody and four defendants are still at large.

-The highly secret organization has begun to recruit members on the streets of Baltimore City, Baltimore County, and Anne Arundel County.
-Moving operations into small communities like Dundalk and Essex, MD, and taking advantage of the drug trade and murder-for-hire business where they are employed by other gangs for protection and "hits".
+The highly secret organization has begun to recruit members on the streets of Baltimore City, Baltimore County, and Anne Arundel County; also moving their power and structure to the correction centers all throughout West Virginia.
+It was brought to Huntington, WV in 2007 by the man only known as Roc, and became the biggest threat and fastest growing organization in the state.
+The organization is now growing and has over 4,000 members incarcerated and unknown numbers out on the streets.
+They are infiltrating government organizations to tear them down from the inside, moving operations into small communities like Dundalk and Essex, MD, and taking advantage of the drug trade and murder-for-hire business where they are employed by other gangs for protection and "hits".

+DMI member John Thomas Gordon was sentenced to 6 months for his participation in the January 6 United States Capitol attack.